 Categories Plumtree • BEA AquaLogic Interaction • Oracle WebCenter Interaction BEA plans to acquire Plumtree Software Big news: BEA plans to aquire Plumtree Software for $5.50/share or about $200 million in cash.
 Read the full story.
 Post author By Christopher Bucchere Post date August 22, 2005 3 Comments on BEA plans to acquire Plumtree Software Big news: BEA plans to aquire Plumtree Software for $5.50/share or about $200 million in cash.
 Read the full story.
 Tags milestones ← Datamize vs. Plumtree: another silly software patent bites the dust → My take on the acquisition of Plumtree by BEA 3 replies on “BEA plans to acquire Plumtree Software” There’s a lot of different takes on this acquisition.
 Notice the disparity between these two articles: http://www.internetnews.com http://www.cbronline.com/ I have to agree with the InternetNews article.
 It would take years for BEA to phase-out Plumtree if indeed that is their plan.
 For now, this looks more like a partnership.
 I really hope BEA doesn’t screw up a good thing.
 Plumtree has matured so much in the last few years – the products are so flexible and feature-rich… I just wonder when Oracle is going to gobble them up.
 Rich: I agree.
 I don’t think this is going to be a “let’s put a competitor out of business”-type of acquisition, but more of a partnership.
 Anonymous: I think there’s a lot of truth in that statement you made about Oracle — I’ve been wondering the same thing myself.
 See my latest post for more on that topic.
-Leave a Reply Cancel replyYour email address will not be published.
-Required fields are marked *Comment Name * Email * Website Save my name, email, and website in this browser for the next time I comment.
+Leave a Reply Cancel replyYou must be logged in to post a comment.